fieldtrip/website/workshop/nigeria2025/stimuli.md

 PsychoPy has a build-in method that is supposed to control the timing in how it executes functions to deliver stimuli related to the `Window` module called `callOnFlip()`.
 The method takes a function and the input to the function as arguments and will call the function immediately after the next `flip()` command.
 If this the next `flip()` is when the visual stimuli is drawn, the should be function will be executed when the stimuli is drawn.

-The first argument should be the function to call, the following args should be used exactly as you would for your normal call to the function (can use ordered arguments or keyword arguments as normal, like `callOnFlip(function, *args, **kwargs)`.
+The first argument should be the function to call, the following arguments should be used exactly as you would for your normal call to the function (can use ordered arguments or keyword arguments as normal, like `callOnFlip(function, *args, **kwargs)`.

 For example, if you have a function that you would normally call like this (code is the trigger value):